Stepanos Asoghik: Universal History

-Stepanos Asoghik's Universal History (Patmutiun Tiezerekan) (Note: This title is not used in any of the extant manuscripts of Stepanos's history.
+Stepanos Asoghik's Universal History (Patmutiun Tiezerakan) (Note: This title is not used in any of the extant manuscripts of Stepanos's history.
 In the manuscripts, it is always called the History (Patmutiun) of Stepanos Taronetsi.) covers all of human history from Creation to 1004/5.
 It covers both Armenian and non-Armenian history.
 It consists of three books of differing lengths, each divided into chapters.
 The first book is five chapters long and begins with Adam and ends with the beginning of the reign of Tiridates III of Armenia.
 The second book is six chapters long and extends from the time of Tiridates III to the restoration of the establishment of the Bagratid kingdom of Armenia in 884.
 The third book continues the history until 1004/5 and contains 48 chapters and a conclusion.
 The first two books are mostly, but not solely, derivative of other known sources.
 The third book is more original, particularly the sections on events that occurred during Stepanos's lifetime.
 The author names the sources that he used: the Old Testament, Josephus, Eusebius, Socrates Scholasticus, and nearly all of the Armenian historians which preceded him.
 In Greenwood's view, Stepanos also drew from a lost Byzantine chronicle for significant parts of the third book and perhaps also for information on Byzantine history in the first and second books.
 One feature of Stepanos's history which distinguishes it from earlier and later Armenian histories is his division of each chapter into sections on political events, religious history, and information on scholars and authors, in that order.
 According to Thomson, the third book resembles a "series of disconnected episodes" and lacks a cohesive narrative.

 Within the Armenian historiographical tradition, Stepanos's history fills the gap between the earlier history of Hovhannes Draskhanakerttsi and the later history of Aristakes Lastivertsi.
 Stepanos wrote in a time of political and religious unrest in Armenia.
 Christological debates between dyophysites and monophysites were again raging.
 One half of the third book of the Universal History is the confession of faith of the Armenian Church, written by the order of Catholicos Khachik I and addressed to the Orthodox Metropolitan of Sebasteia.